 In recent years, we’ve seen an androgynous flamboyance dominating the runways.
 Now neckties are introducing a retro nod to traditional notions of masculinity.
 This time around, though, you’re free to experiment with color, patterns, and styles.
 The accessory that used to be about blending in is now your opportunity to stand out.

-The old rules are there to be broken but just keep on reading if you want some basics to work with when it comes to how to match ties with shirt, all while building your confidence.
+The old rules are there to be broken but just keep on reading if you want some basics to work with when it comes to how to match ties with shirts, all while building your confidence.

 Reasons to Wear a Tie

 Sure, it’s no longer compulsory to wear ties to work or even weddings and funerals.
 And for those of you working from home, it may be tempting to drop any formality at all.
 But there are a few good reasons to make an effort to don a tie daily, as we will look at these below.

 Ties give you confidence – A well-tied tie frames your face, especially on a video conference screen.
 It’ll make you hold your head up high, stand straight, and pull your shoulders back.
 How you dress is interpreted as reflecting your success, intelligence, and authority, so make it work for you.
 And watch how people begin to take notice.